alexyer/orderup/README.md

 We could just use a ticketing system, and tell people to file a ticket, but the culture of slack isn't like that.
 We like doing things in real time, and we encourage some degree of interruptions and impromptu conversations.
 But we do need some order to the madness, and a queue makes sense.
 It's better than "I'm busy, get lost."
 It's more like "here's what I'm up to, you're next."

 So we built orderup.
 It's just like a restaurant.
-In fact, it is a restaurant.
-You are a restaurant.
 When someone asks you for something, you give them an order number, cook something up and serve it to them.
 Your burger will be ready after I make fries for that guy over there.
 Now replace burger and fries with insurance quote, git commit, phone call, whatever.

 ## Setup